SelinCetinkaya/GA-Project-1/README.md

 ## Project Description

+Can't decide what to cook for dinner?
+Bored of your cookbooks?
+Stuck in a cooking rut?
 Easily search The Meal DB for recipes by meal name and category.
 Additionally, users can generate a random recipe.
 The search will result in a the title of the recipe(s), area the recipe is from, the category, a photo, and the full recipe ingredients and directions.

 ## API and Data Sample